Baxter launches Know your Score campaign, highlighting the importance of early screening to tackle the growing burden of kidney disease in Asia Pacific

 About Baxter

 Every day, millions of patients and caregivers rely on Baxter's leading portfolio of critical care, nutrition, renal, hospital and surgical products.
-For nine decaded, we've been operating at the critical intersection where innovations that save and sustain lives meet the healthcare providers that make it happen.
-With products, technologies and therapies available in more than 100 countries, Baxter's employees worldwide are now building upon the company's rich heritage of medical breakthroughs to advance the next generation of transformative healthcare innovations.
+For nine decades, we have been operating at the critical intersection where innovations that save and sustain lives meet the healthcare providers that make it happen.
+With products, technologies, and therapies available in more than 100 countries, Baxter's employees worldwide are now building upon the company's rich heritage of medical breakthroughs to advance the next generation of transformative healthcare innovations.